djpetrie0/Fun-with-residuals/README.md

 # Fun-with-residuals

-LNCD data club demo on residuals.
+LNCD data club demo on residuals... what they are, how they work, ext.